Holy Innocents Children's Hospital

 Holy Innocents Children's Hospital (HICH) is a pediatric general hospital in the Western Region of Uganda.
 Founded in 2009, it is the second entirely pediatric hospital in the country, the other being CURE Children's Hospital of Uganda (CCHU), located in Mbale, in Eastern Uganda, which was founded in 2000.

 Location

-HICH is located in the city of Mbarara, in Mbarara District, approximately 3 km west of Mbarara Regional Referral Hospital, the largest hospital in the Western Region of Uganda, and the nearest regional referral hospital.
+HICH is located in the city of Mbarara, approximately 3 km west of Mbarara Regional Referral Hospital, the largest hospital in the Western Region of Uganda, and the nearest regional referral hospital.

 This location is approximately 272 km, by road southwest of Mulago National Referral Hospital in Kampala, Uganda's capital and largest city.

 Overview

 The hospital is a collaborative effort between many stakeholders, including the following: